 Since the early 1970s, some of the world’s rarest cars have rolled into Scottsdale and onto the auction block in January to find new homes with eager bidders.
 For experienced buyers, shrugging off six figures to acquire a coveted classic isn’t anything new – but even jaded collectors might be dumbfounded by the stratospheric prices of the most expensive cars to cross the block during Scottsdale’s Auto Auctions.
-Consider that, in total, the top 10 priciest classics ever sold at auction in Scottsdale totaled an astonishing $77.5 million.
+Consider that, in total, the top 10 most expensive cars auctioned in Scottsdale totaled an astonishing $77.5 million.

 1963 Jaguar XKE Lightweight Competition